Swiss gov't looks to boost domestic COVID-19 vaccine, therapy production

-The government also announced it was setting aside $100 million to buy costly antibody therapies, including from U.S.-based Regeneron and Swiss drugmaker Roche, in part for those who are still unvaccinated but live in households where somebody has been infected.
+The government also announced it was setting aside $100 million to buy costly antibody therapies, including from U.S.-based Regeneron (REGN.O) and Swiss drugmaker Roche (ROG.S), in part for those who are still unvaccinated but live in households where somebody has been infected.

-Switzerland is home to Lonza that makes drug ingredients for Moderna’s COVID-19 vaccine, but the government has so far shied from direct capacity investments.
+Switzerland is home to Lonza (LONN.S) that makes drug ingredients for Moderna's (MRNA.O) COVID-19 vaccine, but the government has so far shied from direct capacity investments.

 "This could clearly have to do with vaccines," Swiss Health Minister Alain Berset told reporters of the new push.
 "We are going to look into what we can do, what seems realistic and what is wanted, to secure access for our entire population to these treatments."